netlabtoolkit/widgets-flash/README.md

 This is free software.
 See the [license.txt](https://github.com/netlabtoolkit/hub/blob/master/license.txt) file for license details.

-Philip van Allen, July 8, 2013.
-Last updated 8 July 2013.
+-Philip van Allen - Last updated December 26th, 2013 for v5.1.0